Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability has been fixed in OpenAM version 16.0.0.
-Organizations using affected versions should upgrade to version 16.0.0 or later to protect against this vulnerability.
-No alternative workarounds have been published (GitHub Advisory).
+The patch addresses the issue by comparing the requested claim value with the value retrieved from the user's identity and rejecting any mismatches.
+Organizations using affected versions should upgrade to version 16.0.0 or later (GitHub Advisory).

 Source: This report was generated using AI